vstol/ReCodMod-RCM-Admintool/README.md

 + Autoscreenshots for anticheat servers
 + Screenshot making for all players every 5 minutes (!xget)
-+ New databases translate.sql
++ New databases translate.db, sreenshots.db .
 + New x_logs/top.html x_logs/banlist.html rework with new .css
-+ COD MW2 support
++ COD MW2 support, possible another new games support.
 + All IN ONE.
 Old version plugins in one file.
 + Cvar list, dvar list configurations.
 + First blood message.